 Hello, book lovers! 💕

-I got this idea from Perpetual Pages on YouTube where she did a video on Islander Book Recs, but she recommended manga series based on her villagers and their personalities.
+I got this idea from Perpetual Pages on YouTube where they did a video on Islander Book Recs, but they recommended manga series based on their villagers and their personalities.
 Since I don’t read a lot of manga series, I just chose different books that I thought would fit my villagers on my island based on their personalities.

 Portia: Bringing Down the Duke by Evie Dunmore